Sacramento Office 365 Success Story: Ray Stone, Inc.

 Any necessary post-project remediation gets handled on Monday morning, although most issues involve end-user onboarding and education.
 “We have it pretty systematic at this point,” Hermle says.
 Most remediation gets handled offsite, although we will follow up on site if the project demands it.

 Hermle reports a high level of post-migration satisfaction among CNS clients.
-“We have really positive feedback for 365,” she says.
+“We have very positive feedback for 365,” she says.
 By moving the email offsite, it remains available to businesses even in the case of a power outage or internet service interruption.
 “It’s advantageous because at least then you can communicate with your clients.”

 As for Howard, how does she feel about Office 365?
 “CNS makes things so easy that I don’t even have to worry about it,” she says.